neo4j/docker-neo4j/README.md

 # Neo4j images for ARM64

 We provide unsupported and untested builds of ARM64 Neo4j community edition from 4.0.0 and onwards.
-These are unsuitable for production use, but may be useful for experimentation purposes.
+These are unsuitable for production use, but may be useful for experimentation or hobbyists.

 They are available on Docker hub at: